juliors1/Juliors1/README.md

-### Hi there 👋 , my name is Julio Rojas
+<h1 align="center"> Hi there 👋 , my name is Julio Rojas </h1>

-I am an innovative full-stack software engineer with a passion to bring beautiful, responsive, scalable web applications to life.
+<h3 align="center"> I am an innovative full-stack software engineer with a passion to bring beautiful, responsive, scalable web applications to life.
 A collaborator who enjoys problem-solving.
-I am always in search of...growth and find fulfillment in helping companies achieve their objectives in web development.
+I am always in search of...growth and find fulfillment in helping companies achieve their objectives in web development.</h3>

 ---
 ### Skills